user4223/ticket-decoder/README.md

 ```

 ## MacOS with Apple clang15 (amd64 & arm64)
+t might be required for dependencies to get built properly during conan install to have a
+`python` command (without 3) in path available.
+So when you face an error like `python: command not found`
+it might be required to create a link via `sudo ln -s $(which python3) /usr/local/bin/python` since there
+is no package python-is-python3 in homebrew available, as it is for ubuntu.
 ```
 xcode-select --install

+brew install cmake
 pip3 install conan==1.63.0
 conan profile new --detect --force ticket-decoder conan profile update settings.compiler.version=15.0 ticket-decoder